Supply-Chain Vetting¶

 Run artifact-based malicious package heuristics:

 By default, ca9 only downloads artifacts that have hashes in the inventory.
-It verifies the hash, safely unpacks wheels/sdists, rejects path traversal or unsafe archive links, and scans files statically.
+It verifies the hash, safely unpacks Python wheels/sdists and npm tarballs, rejects path traversal or unsafe archive links, and scans files statically.

 Current blocking rules include: